 This post contains affiliate links, which means I make a small commission at no extra cost to you.
 Get my full disclosure here.

-Why you’ll like Healthy Pumpkin Chocolate Chip Muffins
+Why you’ll love these Healthy Pumpkin Chocolate Chip Muffins:

 What you need to make healthy pumpkin chocolate chip muffins

-- pumpkin puree – canned pumpkin works best in this recipe.
+pure pumpkin puree – canned pumpkin works best in this recipe.
 Not pumpkin pie filling, just straight up pureed pumpkin.
-I like to use Libby’s brand since it has the best flavor of the different brands I’ve tried.
+I usually use homemade pumpkin puree using pumpkins from my garden.

-- pumpkin pie spice – ginger, clove, nutmeg and allspice.
-All of the best flavors of the seaon!
+pumpkin pie spice – ginger, clove, nutmeg and allspice.
+All of the best flavors of the season!
+You can use store-bought pumpkin spice or make your own pumpkin pie spice blend.

 healthy pumpkin chocolate chip muffins Recipe